Dumb Money

 The inciting incident occurs at 12 minutes when Keith posts his "Deep F*ing Value" GameStop analysis on r/WallStreetBets showing his significant investment position.
 The post gains traction and others begin to notice the massive short interest.
 The data shows GameStop is over 100% shorted - an opportunity emerges..
 At 12% through the film, this Disruption** aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Keith doubles down on his GameStop position, actively choosing to risk everything despite criticism.
+This shows the protagonist's commitment to Keith doubles down on his GameStop position, actively choosing to risk everything despite criticism.
 The r/WallStreetBets community members make their choice to buy and hold GME stock.
 Ordinary investors commit their savings to the cause - crossing into active rebellion against Wall Street., moving from reaction to action.

 The Collapse moment at 77 minutes (73% through) represents the emotional nadir.
 Here, The stock crashes when Robinhood halts trading.
 Fortunes evaporate.
 The dream dies.
 Some retail investors lose their life savings.
 The realization hits: the game was always rigged, and when they started winning, the powerful changed the rules.
-Whiff of death: the death of the belief that the system could be fair., shows the protagonist at their lowest point.
+Whiff of death: the death of the belief that the system could be fair., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Keith decides to testify before Congress and realizes the true victory isn't just money - it's exposing the corruption.
 The synthesis: combining his financial knowledge with the community's moral cause.
 He sees that holding the stock is a statement.
 "I like the stock."
 The movement was never just about profit., demonstrating the transformation achieved throughout the journey.